 I specialize in depression, anxiety, loss, grief, attachment, emotional intelligence, effective communication, and mindfulness.
 One approach I use is Cognitive Behavioral Therapy, which explains that our thoughts can influence our emotions which then influence how we behave.
 With this modality, one can learn to identify negative or distorted thinking patterns and challenge them.
-Another approach I use is Dialectical Behavioral Therapy, which teaches many skills to regulate emotions, tolerate distress, communicate with others, and be more mindful in your everyday life.
+Another approach I use is Dialectical Behavioral Therapy, which teaches skills to regulate emotions, tolerate distress, communicate with others, and be more mindful in your everyday life.

 BA - Sociology, University of California